askvortsov1/flarum-pwa/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/askvortsov/flarum-pwa.svg)](https://packagist.org/packages/askvortsov/flarum-pwa)

 A [Flarum](http://flarum.org) extension.
 Progressive Web App support for Flarum.
 Configure a progressive web app for your flarum installation, all from your admin dashboard!
+Also

 Please see resources like <https://medium.com/pynk/what-is-a-pwa-and-how-to-install-add-to-home-screen-progressive-web-apps-e6e8087d9ad0> for more information on how to install this.

 ### Credit

 Thank you to Billy Wilcosky (https://github.com/zerosonesfun) for starting PWA support for Flarum.
 This extension uses his original ServiceWorker and offline html page code.

+His original Discuss thread has been linked here: <https://discuss.flarum.org/d/21487-pwa-progressive-web-app>

 ## TODO: